jeka-dev/jeka/README.md

 # Main features
 Jerkar provides what a self respecting modern, enterprise scale, build system should and more :
-* Provides both APIs and a command line tool.
+* provides both APIs and a command line tool
-* Multi level of configuration system (Jerkar instance, user, build class, build command line)
+* multi-level configuration system (Jerkar instance, user, build class, build command line)
-* Powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)
+* powerfull dependency management (back-ended by Ivy so compatible with Maven repositories)
-* Publication on Ivy or Maven repositories
+* publication on Ivy or Maven repositories
-* Multi-project support
+* multi-project support
-* Powerfull fluent API to manipulate files, perform  compilations, tests, archives and all build related stuff
+* powerfull fluent API to manipulate files, perform  compilations, tests, archives and all build related stuff
-* Choice between free form builds (ala Ant) and enforced build templates (ala Maven)
+* choice between free form builds (ala Ant) and enforced build templates (ala Maven)
-* Hierarchical log output tracking execution time for each intermediate step
+* hierarchical log output tracking execution time for each intermediate step
-* Pluggable architecture
+* pluggable architecture
+* scaffolding to get projects started quickly
-* Ability to get information from naming convention and Eclipse files, so in simpler cases you won't need to write script at all (even to generate war or perform SonarQube analysis) !!!
+* ability to get information from naming convention and Eclipse files, so in simpler cases you won't need to write script at all (even to generate war or perform SonarQube analysis) !!!

 The documentation is at its very early stage but the code is yet pretty close to completion for a first release.